PapaIL/WindowsScriptsForOH/README.md

 # WindowsScriptsForOH

-These are Windows .bat files that can aid our installing & testing our installs of Windows OpenHAB 2 & related programs (like Mosquitto MQTT broker.
+These are Windows .bat files that can aid our installing & testing our installs of Windows OpenHAB 2 & related programs (like Mosquitto MQTT broker).
 Download the files to where you can find them & double click a file to run it.
 Screens will progressively give you information (like what changes the .bat makes to your computer) & instructions.

 MosquittoTest5.bat only tests your computer for a running & working Mosquitto service.